-Naturally, a permanent population is required for statehood; however, there is no minimum number on inhabitants.
 Population is defined as a group of individuals residing in the territory of a particular State and abiding by its law.
-When individuals venture beyond their home borders, they often find themselves in a new legal landscape governed by the laws and regulations of a foreign country.
-The legal status of citizens in foreign lands can vary dramatically, influenced by factors such as citizenship, immigration status, and international agreements.
-At this point, we will explore the various categories of population and their legal status in foreign countries:
+When individuals venture beyond their home borders, they often find themselves in a new legal landscape governed by the laws and regulations of a foreign state.
+At this point, we will explore the various categories of population and their legal status in foreign states:

-- Nationals (Citizens): Nationals belong to the state through their nationality and their loyalty to it.
+Nationals (Citizens): Nationals belong to the state through their nationality and their loyalty to it.
 The matter is the same if nationality is original or acquired.
 Citizens hold the full rights and responsibilities granted by their State.
 Nationals are entitled to some specific rights and privileges which foreigners do not.
 They have the right to vote in national elections and engage in civic activities.

-The specific rights and responsibilities may vary from one State to another. - Diplomats and Foreign Officials: Diplomats and foreign officials have a unique legal status in foreign countries they are generally granted diplomatic immunity, which shields them from prosecution and certain local laws.
-This status is defined in international treaties and diplomatic agreements. - Permanent Residents: they are individuals who do not belong to the State's nationality but are present on the State's territory to work, study, receive long-term medical treatment, etc. They have been granted the right to reside in a foreign country on a long-time basis.
+Diplomats and Foreign Officials: Diplomats and foreign officials have a unique legal status in foreign countries they are generally granted diplomatic immunity, which shields them from prosecution and certain local laws.
+This status is defined in international treaties and diplomatic agreements.

+Permanent Residents: they are individuals who do not belong to the State's nationality but are present on the State's territory to work, study, receive long-term medical treatment, etc. They have been granted the right to reside in a foreign country on a long-time basis.
 They enjoy many of the same rights as citizens, such as the right to work and access public services.
 However, they may not have the right to vote in national elections.
-The criteria and processes for obtaining permanent residency vary widely from one State to another. - Temporary Residents (Foreigners): Citizens of countries other than the State in which they are present are defined as foreigners.
+The criteria and processes for obtaining permanent residency vary widely from one State to another.

+Temporary Residents (Foreigners): Citizens of states other than the State in which they are present are defined as foreigners.
 Temporary residents, often referred to as visa holders, are allowed to stay in a foreign country for a defined period and specific purposes, such as work, study, or tourism.
 The duration of their presence on the territory of that country is usually less than six months.
-Their legal status, rights, and responsibilities depend on the type of visa they hold and the regulations of the host country. - Dual Citizens: Dual citizens hold citizenship in more than one country.
-Their legal status can be complex and depends on the laws of both countries.
+Their legal status, rights, and responsibilities depend on the type of visa they hold and the regulations of the host country.

+Dual Citizens: Dual citizens hold citizenship in more than one state.
+Their legal status can be complex and depends on the laws of both states.
 They may enjoy certain rights and responsibilities in each country of citizenship.

-- Stateless persons: Stateless individuals do not have the legal status of citizenship in any country.
-They are often protected by international conventions, but their specific rights and access to services can be limited. - Undocumented Immigrants (Illegal Immigrants): Undocumented immigrants are individuals who enter or stay in a foreign country without proper authorization.
+Stateless persons: Stateless individuals do not have the legal status of citizenship in any country.
+They are often protected by international conventions, but their specific rights and access to services can be limited.

+Undocumented Immigrants (Illegal Immigrants): Undocumented immigrants are individuals who enter or stay in a foreign country without proper authorization.
 They may face deportation if discovered.
-Some countries offer pathways to regularization or amnesty for Undocumented immigrants. - Refugees and Asylum Seekers: Refugees and Asylum Seekers are individuals who have fled their home countries due to persecution or a well-founded fear of harm.
-They often receive temporary or permanent protection in a foreign country, with the legal status varying depending on the terms of their protection.
+Some statess offer pathways to regularization or amnesty for Undocumented immigrants.

+Refugees and Asylum Seekers: Refugees and Asylum Seekers are individuals who have fled their home countries due to persecution or a well-founded fear of harm.
+They often receive temporary or permanent protection in a foreign state, with the legal status varying depending on the terms of their protection